EvanAraki/EvanAraki.github.io/projects/bankapp.md

 <hr>

 <pre>

 Please select a menu option
 add: add a new record in the database
 printall: print all records in the database
-find: find record(s) with a specified account #
-delete: delete existing record(s) from the database using the account # as a key
-quit: quit the program

-add

-Enter the account number: 12345

-Enter name for acount: Evan Araki

-Enter address(end input with a semicolon):
-44-404 Street
-Unit 90
-Manoa, Hawaii;

-Record added

-Please select a menu option
-add: add a new record in the database
-printall: print all records in the database
-find: find record(s) with a specified account #
-delete: delete existing record(s) from the database using the account # as a key
-quit: quit the program
-Please select a menu option
-add: add a new record in the database
-printall: print all records in the database